Samuel Parirenyatwa: Death

-On 14 August 1962, information reached ZAPU from contacts in the British South Africa Police that Edgar Whitehead was planning security crackdowns on known party affiliates.
+On 14 August 1962, information reached ZAPU from contacts in the British South Africa Police that Southern Rhodesia Prime Minister Edgar Whitehead was planning security crackdowns on known party affiliates.
 Nkomo subsequently phoned Parirenyatwa at his Salisbury home that evening, ordering an immediate conference in Bulawayo to plan contingencies for those spared the police net.
 A car was dispatched to take the vice president four hundred kilometres to Matabeleland.
 Initially, there were four occupants, of whom two reportedly left the car in Gwelo (or Gweru) when it was clear they were being trailed by police cars.
 Parirenyatwa and the driver, Sibanda, stopped for petrol in Shangani.
 According to Sibanda at the inquest, they were stopped a mile beyond Shangani and accosted by some unidentified Europeans.
 As it approached Bulawayo, the vehicle suffered a collision with a speeding train, which dragged it for several metres.
 Parirenyatwa was killed outright.
 This account was confirmed by the driver, although Nkomo's lawyer later claimed that the deceased's hands bore marks suggesting he had been bound with rope.
-(According to Shamuyarira, Sibanda reported having no memory of the event after the alleged beating).
+(According to Shamuyarira, Sibanda reported having no memory of the event after the alleged beating.)

 Parirenyatwa's funeral, held on his father's farm, drew thousands of visitors, including Nkomo, Ndabaningi Sithole, Robert Mugabe, Leopold Takawira, and Josiah Mushore Chinamano.
 Even Reuben Jamela, with whom Parirenyatwa had enjoyed a cordial working relationship, chose to attend – despite the hostility incurred from radicals present.
 During the funeral Jamela was assaulted and left for dead; ZAPU youth also burned his car despite an attempt to impose order by Mugabe.